CTRLRLTY/JARY/doc/rule_reference.md

 SELECT user AS 'user.name' WHERE user.name = 'root'
 ```

 Meanwhile, the `condition` section works on the resulted **rows** from the previous `SQL` query.
-And because the rows can be more than one, the `condition` is essentially performing a loop on each row to determine which row should be passed into the `output` and `action` section.
+And because the obtained rows can be more than one, the `condition` section is essentially performing a loop on each row to determine which row should be passed into the `output` and `action` section.

 So it would somewhat look like this in code: